-The Movement is made of up two studio rooms: The Mat Studio which hosts pilates mat classes, and other pilates based fitness classes including Barre, Essentrics, and TRX.
+The Movement is made of up two studio rooms: The Mat Studio which hosts pilates mat classes, and other Pilates-based fitness classes including Barre, Essentrics, and TRX.
 The Equipment Studio is the first of its kind in Canada, which houses equipment specific to Pilates, called Reformers where they offer their Reformer & Jump classes.
 All classes at The Movement are accessible to all fitness levels.

 Lifecycle is a boutique cycling studio located in the Broadway district of Saskatoon (1002 Broadway Avenue).
 Lifecycle offers quick 45 or 55 minute classes.
-These classes incorporate choreography and weights into their cardio class to create a full body workout.
+These classes incorporate choreography and weights into their cardio class to create a full-body workout.
 The lights are dim, the music loud, and the instructors motivating.
 This is a great spot to sweat, release stress, and feel energized.

+One Yoga’s schedule and pricing on their website.
 One Yoga is a vinyasa yoga studio located in the Broadway district of Saskatoon (#4 - 527 Main Street).
 One Yoga offers a variety of classes so that individuals of all levels can experience the gift of yoga.
 Whether you are seeking yoga to ease stress, gain flexibility, or experience deeper states of peace, One Yoga’s class selection has you covered.

 Power Vinyasa (a heat builder),